MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_salescreditmemo_get.md

 Do not supply a request body for this method.

 ## Response
-If successful, this method returns a ```200 OK``` response code and salesOrder object in the response body.
+If successful, this method returns a ```200 OK``` response code and salesCreditMemo object in the response body.

 ## Example